 Riding a bicycle can be a great activity, but there are some drawbacks.
 If you stop to eat, do some shopping, or use the restroom, you need to consider what to do with your bike.
 If you just leave it out front and hope for the best, odds are that it will be gone when you come back!

 Many thieves recognise the high prices people pay for their bikes and their resale value.
 For that reason, bikes are commonly stolen every day.
 In the United States, over 1.5 million bicycles are stolen each year.

 In New York City alone, around 5,000 bike thefts are reported every year, with many more going unreported, and in Portland, the number is 1,500+ each year.
 Whether your bike is expensive or a yard sale purchase, you want to protect our bicycle.
 You need the best bike lock to do so!

 If you’re in the market for a quality bike lock to protect your bike, you’re in the right place.
-In this article, we’ll go over the things to look for when shopping for your new bike lock, and then we’ll review five of the best bike locks available.
+In this article, we’ll go over the things to look for when shopping for your new bike lock, and then we’ll review five of the top rated bike locks available.

-At the end, we’ll name an overall champion as the best bike lock.
+At the end, we’ll name an overall champion as the best lock.
 Let’s get started:

 18 mm steel